mother reaching out to child who is having a struggle with emotions

 Children need guidance

 This dissonance between what children see, think, and feel and what adults say and do may dismiss or deny children’s reality.
-How can children trust you when you tell them there is nothing to be upset about.
-But they feel upset, and they notice something is wrong.
+How can children trust you when you tell them there is nothing to be upset about?
+They feel upset, and they notice something is wrong.

-Challenging behavior results from a lack of direct guidance on how to make sense of the thoughts, feelings, perceptions, and body sensations the child experiences when challenges arise.
+Challenging behavior results from a lack of direct guidance.
+How to make sense of the thoughts, feelings, perceptions, and body sensations when challenges arise.

-They need that guidance because children are uncertain how to navigate challenges and lack the brain circuitry to do so effectively on their own.
+They need that guidance because children lack the brain circuitry to do manage emotions and problem solve effectively on their own.
+This part of the brain isn’t fully developed until the early thirties it is currently believed.

 In addition, they need, not want, adult’s help coping with their interior landscapes when challenges arise.